RawPatty/rawpatty.github.io/docs/_posts/2023-04-04-Recovery-Services-Vault-Immutability.markdown

 However as this state restricts our abillity to reduce and modify vault policy to be shorter, I would recommend enabling vault immutability (without locking) for a period of time until backup policies have been finalised before locking.

 ## How do I to set this control?

-I'll just be covering this for the Recovery Services Vault object as it's what most enterprises would use to secure production data.

 You will first need `Contributor` or above permissions to the resource or the immutablility controls will not show